ekweible/opencode-vibe/docs/adr/scratch/005-inventory-react.md

 ### 1.3 Action Hooks (SDK Callers)

 These hooks invoke Effect router routes.
-They use the `caller` from OpenCodeProvider context.
+They use the `caller` from OpencodeProvider context.

 #### `use-send-message.ts`